itsJakeChambers/MyPlant/README.md

 <img src="https://github.com/itsKevinJM/myplant/assets/90609887/032a1fd1-f98c-49d7-a4ee-6dcb02303e84" width="550px"/>

-Maintenant ouvrez une console (en dehors de arduino) et installez le protocole MQTT (Mosquitto) :
+Now open a console (outside arduino) and install the MQTT protocol (Mosquitto) :

-### __Avec Linux :__
+### __With Linux :__
 ``sudo apt install mosquitto mosquitto-clients``

-* Mosquito est le broker MQTT
+* Mosquito is the MQTT broker
-* Mosquito-clients installe le client mosquito_sub pour souscrire à un topic et mosquito_pub pour publier un Topic
+* Mosquito-clients installs the Mosquito_sub client to subscribe to a topic and Mosquito_pub to publish a topic

-Le broker MQTT se lance au démarrage, vous n'avez pas d'opération à faire pour recevoir et émettre des Topics depuis un autre terminal.
+The MQTT broker starts at startup, you do not have to do anything to receive and issue Topics from another terminal.

 > [!WARNING]
-> Vous devez autoriser les connexions anonymes. <br>
+> You must allow anonymous connections. <br>
-> Éditez le fichier mosquitto.conf : `sudo nano /etc/mosquitto/mosquitto.conf` <br>
+> Edit the mosquitto.conf file : `sudo nano /etc/mosquitto/mosquitto.conf` <br>
-> Puis ajoutez ces deux lignes : <br>
+> Then add these two lines : <br>
 >```
 >àllow_anonymous true
 >listener 1883
 >```

-Sauvegardez le fichier, puis relancer le service Mosquitto : `sudo service mosquitto restart`
+Save the file, then restart the Mosquitto service: sudo service mosquitto restart : `sudo service mosquitto restart`

-### __Avec Python :__
+### __With Python :__

-Pour Python2: `sudo pip install paho-mqtt` ou `sudo apt install python3-paho-mqtt` <br>
+For Python2: `sudo pip install paho-mqtt` or `sudo apt install python3-paho-mqtt` <br>
-Pour Python3: `sudo pip3 install paho-mqtt` ou `sudo apt install python3-paho-mqtt`
+For Python3: `sudo pip3 install paho-mqtt` or `sudo apt install python3-paho-mqtt`

-La documentation de la librairie se trouve à l'adresse https://pypi.org/project/paho-mqtt/.
+The library documentation can be found at https://pypi.org/project/paho-mqtt/.

-La classe Client contient les méthodes pour se connecter/déconnecter au broker, pour publier un message sur un topic, pour souscrire/dé-souscrire d'un topic:
+The Client class contains the methods to connect/disconnect to the broker, to publish a message on a topic, to subscribe/unsubscribe from a topic :

-- connect() et disconnecte()
+- connect() and disconnect()
 - publish()
-- subscribe() et unsubscribe ()
+- subscribe() and unsubscribe ()

-Pour utiliser la classe Client vous devez inclure la librairie au début de votre programme : `import paho.mqtt.client as mqtt`<br>
+To use the Client class you must include the library at the beginning of your program : `import paho.mqtt.client as mqtt`<br>
 ![Capture du 2024-03-10 00-22-17](https://github.com/itsKevinJM/myplant/assets/90609887/f0bbe8c9-05e0-423c-9e3d-b06a1ea9c8e2)

-#### Le prototype :
+#### The prototype :
 <img src="https://github.com/itsKevinJM/myplant/assets/90609887/91eca688-7abf-4f7a-a3e4-aac9e5532e16" width="420px"/>
 <br>

 >[!NOTE]
->#### Les différents capteurs :
+>#### The different sensors :
-> - un capteur de température
+> - a temperature sensor
-> - un capteur d'humidité
+> - a humidity sensor
-> - un capteur d'humidité du sol
+> - a soil humidity sensor
-> - un capteur de luminosité.
+> - a brightness sensor

-## Utilisation
+## Usage

-Test du broker Mosquitto en local avec le client sur la Raspberry.
+Test the Mosquitto broker locally with the client on the Raspberry.
-Ouvrir un terminal et taper la commande : `mosquitto_sub -h localhost -v -t "test/message` pour que le client mosquitto souscrive au Topic /test/message.
+Open a terminal and type the command : `mosquitto_sub -h localhost -v -t "test/message` so that the mosquitto client subscribes to the Topic /test/message.
-Le terminal est dans l'attente de recevoir un message sur ce topic
+The terminal is waiting to receive a message on this topic
 <br><br>
-Ouvrir un autre terminal et taper la commande : `mosquitto_pub -h localhost -t "test/message" -m "Coucou"` pour publier un message sur ce topic.
+Open another terminal and type the command : `mosquitto_pub -h localhost -t "test/message" -m "Coucou"` to publish a message on this topic.

-__Vous devez voir s'afficher sur le terminal de souscription au Topic le message Coucou__
+__You should see the message "Coucou" displayed on the terminal subscribing to the Topic__
 ![Capture du 2024-03-10 00-47-13](https://github.com/itsKevinJM/myplant/assets/90609887/7724dc42-d10d-4bb1-86e2-0df449820409)

-## Résultat
+## Result

-### __Prototype et capteurs connectés à notre plante :__ <br>
+### __Prototype and sensors connected to our plant :__ <br>
 <img src="https://github.com/itsKevinJM/myplant/assets/90609887/e4a19761-51fa-4555-acae-845b20781687" width="420px"/>
 <br><br>

-### __Affichage graphique de notre app avec les données en temps réelle :__ <br>
+### __Graphical display of our application with real-time data :__ <br>
 <img src="https://github.com/itsKevinJM/myplant/assets/90609887/de6f740f-4d41-41ce-a42a-28c6f9ace506" width="900px"/>

-## Ressources
+## Resources
 https://wiki.seeedstudio.com/Grove-Moisture_Sensor/ <br>
 https://wiki.seeedstudio.com/Grove-Temperature_and_Humidity_Sensor_Pro/